bppwrite/bppwrite.github.io/content/show/2018-2019/apropos-of-nothing/index.md

 *Contains adult language and situations.*

-The BPP box office opens at 6:30pm, house opens at 7pm, shows begin at 7:30pm.
+Box office opens at 6:30pm, house opens at 7pm, shows begin at 7:30pm.